Skip to main content

 “I really like combining political science with economics because I can study international economics and international development.
 I've also always been interested in technology and exploring that side of things, I just thought I wasn't good enough at math to pursue it.
 I found out I was overthinking it.
 Plus, ICT focuses more on the analytical side, and I am completely mesmerized by it,” said Sampaio.

-Sampaio’s passion in data
+Sampaio’s passion

 The Department of Political Science in the University of Kentucky College of Arts and Sciences Centennial Celebration brought together alumni, friends, and faculty for to honor and celebrate its first 100 years on September 22, 2023.
 The Centennial Celebration featured a full day of campus activities and engagement opportunities.